-• The council's constitution is refreshed at least annually and sets out how decisions are made, it makes specific reference to decision making by Full Council, Cabinet, and other established committees.
+The council's constitution is always under review and is refreshed at least annually.
+It sets out how decisions are made, it makes specific reference to decision making by Full Council, Cabinet, and other established committees.
 There is also a scheme of delegations that describes the limits of responsibilities that can be delegated to the Chief Executive and chief officers (and who in turn may delegate further as appropriate).